mxcop/mxcop/content/articles/fundamental-rc.md

 ## Introduction

 In this article I'm going to share my understanding of the fudamentals of Radiance Cascades. *(abbreviated as RC)*
-At it's core Radiance Cascades is a method for efficiently representing a <span class="highlight">radiance field</span>.
+At it's core, Radiance Cascades is a method for efficiently representing a <span class="highlight">radiance field</span>,
-Essentially allowing us to represent the <span class="highlight">incoming light</span> from the scene at any point in the scene.
+essentially allowing us to represent the <span class="highlight">incoming light</span> from/around some area at any point in that area.
+In 2D that area is usually the screen.

-> For the sake of simplicity I will keep the explenations 2D, however RC can be expanded into the third dimension aswell.
+> For the sake of simplicity I will explain everything in 2D, however RC can be expanded into 3D aswell.
-> I will also assume the reader has a rudimentary understanding of ray tracing & the concept of radiance probes.
+> I will also assume the reader has a rudimentary understanding of ray tracing & the concept of irradiance probes.

 So, what can RC in 2D *(also referred to as Flatland)* achieve?
 My implementation is able to compute <span class="highlight">diffuse global illumination</span> in real-time: